-Enabling Devices has hundreds of additional toys for the physically challenged and our Technical Support Staff is happy to speak with you about your individual needs.
+Enabling Devices has hundreds of additional toys and learning aids for the children with disabilities and our Technical Support Staff is happy to speak with you about your individual needs.
+Call 1-800-832-8697, ext.
+5 for help.

-Revised 3/2024
+Revised 3/2025